-At some point in time, we have all heard the horror stories about heat damage and the cons of natural straight hair.
+At some point in time, we have all heard the horror stories about heat damage and the cons of naturally straight hair.
 But what if you love the straight look and do not want to use perms.
 Should you be subjected to the curly girls’ ideology of what natural means?
 If you decide to straighten your natural hair are you any less of a naturalista than those who do not?
 I don’t think so.
 Today I am going to discuss the pros and cons of being a straight haired natural and the best ways to prevent damage to your hair if this is the path you choose for your natural hair journey.
 After all, the most fantastic thing about being natural is the versatility and the ability to go back and forth between various styles!

-Preventing Heat Damage on Straight Natural Hair
+Steps to Preventing Heat Damage

 - Deep condition on every wash cycle.
 Yes, EVERY wash cycle you must deeply penetrate your hair with moisture and vitamins.
 Doing this ensures that your hair does not become brittle, remains its elasticity, looks healthy with Its level of shine.
 When you straighten your hair, you are removing/evaporating the moisture for your strands.
 Use a Quality Heat Protectants that is water based so it will absorb into the hair strand and follow with an oil to help seal moisture and prevent breakage.
 It’s best to apply the heat protectant before you stretch your hair while the hair is still damp.